jongcye/Deep-Learning-COVID-19-on-CXR-using-Limited-Training-Data-Sets/README.md

 For training, just run "segmentation/train.py".

 Download inference datasets in "data" folder and rename each dataset folder as its corresponding class name.
 Modify "folder_list" in "segmentation/inference.py" with each class name.
-For further information of inference dataset, please refer Table 2 in the manuscript/cite{9090149} and "segmentation/metadata.xls".
+For further information of inference dataset, please refer Table 2 in the manuscript and "segmentation/metadata.xls".

 For inference, just run "segmentation/inference.py".